Lana Marks

 Lana J. Marks (born November 18, 1953) is a South African-born American business executive who founded the eponymous fashion brand.
-She is the former United States Ambassador to South Africa, having served from 2019 to 2021.
+She is the former United States Ambassador to South Africa, having served from 2020 to 2021.

 Early life and education

-Lana Bank was born in East London, South Africa.
+Lana J. Marks was born in East London, South Africa.
 Her father, Alec Bank, had immigrated from Lithuania as a child; he was an affluent property developer and a leader in the Jewish community.
 She attended Clarendon High School for Girls in East London, and speaks Xhosa and Afrikaans.

 Marks is an avid tennis player, having played for Bermuda, having won bronze medals for the United States in the Maccabiah Games in 1985, playing in the South African Open, and also made it to the qualifying rounds of the French Open.

 Career

 Marks was the CEO and designer of Lana Marks, a fashion accessories brand which specializes in exotic leathers and is known for creating some of the world's most expensive handbags.
 When Helen Mirren won an Academy Award in 2007, she carried a handbag designed by Marks to the stage.
 Her daughter currently runs the brand.
 The Lana Marks company has stores in Palm Beach, New York, Beverly Hills, and Dubai.